 Mercure subscriptions

-Mercure support is already installed, configured and enabled in the API Platform distribution.
+Mercure support is already installed, configured and enabled in the API Platform Symfony variant.
 If you use the distribution, you have nothing more to do, and you can skip to the next section.

 If you have installed API Platform using another method (such as composer require api), you need to install a Mercure hub and the Symfony MercureBundle.